You are here

 Contact your on-site program coordinator immediately so the on-site staff can contact the UMD Study Abroad office.
 We will inform the person you have listed as your emergency contact, depending on the situation.

 If you contact a family member or friend about an emergency and it is unclear whether or not the on-site staff is aware of the situation, they should call the Study Abroad office at (877) 755-4200 or (218) 726-8764.
-This number is answered during business hours (8a.m.–4:30p.m.)
-After business hours a message will prompt callers to call the emergency phone line at +1 (612) 301-CALL (2255) which is monitored 24 hours, 7 days a week.
+This number is answered during business hours (8am – 4:30pm).
+After business hours, a message will prompt callers to dial the emergency phone line at +1 (612) 301-CALL (2255) which is monitored 24 hours, 7 days a week.

-Because the reliability of emergency services varies by country and region, we suggest you follow the above emergency procedure.
-We must emphasize that all situations are different and that you must use your best judgment when handling an emergency.
+Because the reliability of emergency services varies by country and region, we suggest you follow the emergency procedure listed above.
+We must emphasize that all situations are different and you must use your best judgment when handling an emergency.

 If you contact the Study Abroad office, provide as much information as possible:

 - Names of people involved

 - Country and program of study

 - Date and time of occurrence / condition

 In the event of a political, social, or natural emergency, UMD Study Abroad will be in close contact with the on-site staff and/or U.S. program contact for any study abroad program offered by UMD.
 The on-site staff will, in turn, seek advice from the local authorities and the U.S. Consulate or Embassy nearest the program location.
 Assistance will be managed in coordination with our medical and security insurance provider.
 We ask that parents, friends, and family communicate with Study Abroad staff to allow on-site staff to focus on working with students and local officials.